-The IFWG comprised: Jim Murphy (Australian Treasury, Chair), Ross Rolfe (Alinta Energy, Deputy Chair), David Byrne (ANZ), Brendan Lyon (Infrastructure Partnerships Australia), Mike Mrdak (Department of Infrastructure and Transport), Dr Paul Schreier (Department of Prime Minister and Cabinet), Pauline Vamos (Association of Super Funds of Australia), Julian Vella (KPMG), and Stephen Williams (Royal Bank of Scotland).
+The IFWG comprised: Jim Murphy (Australian Treasury, Chair), Ross Rolfe (Alinta Energy, Deputy Chair), David Byrne (ANZ), Brendan Lyon (Infrastructure Partnerships Australia), Mike Mrdak (former Department of Infrastructure and Transport), Dr Paul Schreier (Department of Prime Minister and Cabinet), Pauline Vamos (Association of Super Funds of Australia), Julian Vella (KPMG), and Stephen Williams (Royal Bank of Scotland).

 The full report is available below: